 We’ve received more than 12,000 entries, screened more than 2,500 films, and had some of the most talented animators in the world come and hang out with us.
-This is the second of three special screenings reviewing the very best comedy, horror and sci-fi films that have screened at LIAF over the years– this screening features 10 of our very best sci-fi films.
+This is the first of three special screenings reviewing the very best comedy, horror and sci-fi films that have screened at LIAF over the years – this screening features 10 of our very best comedy films.

 At Barbican book tickets